-Because any sleep disordered breathing may potentially represent a health risk, all individuals will be tested by an overnight sleep recorder in their home or by a polysomnogram in a sleep laboratory.
+Because any sleep disordered breathing may potentially represent a health risk, all individuals will be tested by an overnight sleep recorder (home sleep study) in their home or by a polysomnogram in a sleep laboratory.

 Oral Appliances can be helpful in the treatment of snoring, upper airway resistance syndrome (UARS), and sleep apnea.
 Oral appliances are designed to assist breathing by keeping the jaw and tongue forward, thereby opening the airway space in the throat.
 While documented evidence exists that oral appliances have substantially reduced snoring and sleep apnea for many people, there are no guarantees this therapy will be successful for every individual.
 Several factors contribute to the snoring/apnea condition including nasal obstruction, narrow airway space in the throat and excess weight.
 Because each person is different and presents with unique circumstances, oral appliances will not reduce snoring and/or apnea for everyone.
 Post testing will be done to assure effective treatment.